-All in all, the Neofinetia is an easy plant to cultivate and flower, and makes for a great addition to any orchid collection.
-And like so many others, you may end up growing primarily Neofinetia falcata once the bug really kicks in!
+All in all, the Neofinetia falcata is an easy plant to cultivate and flower, and makes for a great addition to any orchid collection.
+Who knows – you may end up joining the Neo community as an avid collector yourself!